brian-provenzano/hashicorp-get/README.md

 Tool to get latest or 'x' version of Hashicorps tools

 ## Description
-Downloads and installs x version (or latest version of supported hashicorp tools - see help])
+Downloads and installs x version (or latest version of supported hashicorp tools - see help]).
+Supports pulling the binary for macos and linux (method use should work on other platforms but NOT tested).
+Currently only supports the x86_64 arch.

 ## Usage
 ```